What Is Addiction Therapy?

 Can Family Members Be Involved in Addiction Therapy?

 Yes, it is recommended that family members be a part of the addiction therapy process.
 Addiction is a family disease.
 Family therapy looks at how addictions affect the whole family.
+Family therapy for addiction can help:- Improve communication: An important part of recovery is learning to express your thoughts and feelings, as well as setting healthy boundaries.

 - Support system: It is said that the opposite of addiction is connection.
 In recovery, it is important to have a sober support system, which the family can be a part of.